ipfs/specs/merkledag/ipld.md

 ## Serialized Data Formats

 IPLD supports a variety of serialized data formats through [multicodec](https://github.com/jbenet/multicodec).
-These can be used however is idiomatic to the format, for example in `CBOR`, we can use `CBOR` type tags to represent the merkle-link, and avoid writing out the full string key `mlink`.
+These can be used however is idiomatic to the format, for example in `CBOR`, we can use `CBOR` type tags to represent the merkle-link, and avoid writing out the full string key `link`.
 Users are encouraged to use the formats to their fullest, and to store and transmit IPLD data in whatever format makes the most sense.
 The only requirement **is that there MUST be a well-defined one-to-one mapping with the IPLD Canonical format.** This is so that data can be transformed from one format to another, and back, without changing its meaning nor its cryptographic hashes.

 ### Canonical Format